 2017 Workshop on Methods for Three-Dimensional Microstructure Studies

 The workshop has concluded.
 Thank you to the 50 participants and all the presenters.
-When the dates for the 2018 workshop are decided, I will post them here with a link to the 2018 website.
+The 2018 workshop will be held July 9th and 10th, 2018, at Carnegie Mellon.
+The link to the 2018 website is here .

 The Materials Science & Engineering Department of Carnegie Mellon University will host a workshop on 3D Microstructures July 17-18, 2017, in collaboration with the Air Force Research Laboratory (AFRL) and Bluequartz Software.
 The workshop is intended for researchers at all levels and will combine presentations on 3D microstructure science as well as practical presentations on the tools and methods for reconstructing, analyzing and synthesizing 3D microstructures.
 A particular focus of the workshop is on 3D orientation maps, constructed from EBSD serial sections, transmission X-ray measurements, or synthetic microstructures.
 Participants in the workshop will learn how to use Dream.3D, which is a freely available software package that performs a wide range of functions for reconstructions of 3D microstructures, statistical analysis and generation of representative volume elements.
 The package is tightly integrated with ParaView, which is a freely available visualization software tool.
 Both of these tools run on all standard computers.